 They were so effective for me that I increased my list by more than 1,500 in 60 days (that’s an average of 25 per day!).

-And I continue to grow it like crazy using this same system.
+And I continue to grow my email list like crazy using this same system.

-The group hosts encourage you to promote your opt-in incentives (freebies, lead magnets, content upgrades, etc.) I’ve skyrocketed my website traffic and subscriber list using this technique.
+The group hosts encourage you to promote your opt-in incentives (freebies, lead magnets, content upgrades, etc.).

 But before you run out and begin spamming Facebook groups, I’d like to give you some pointers and tell you how to join and network in Facebook groups the right way (otherwise you won’t build your list and you may get banned):